python/cpython/Doc/library/idle.rst

 Go to file/line
    Same as in Debug menu.

-The Shell window also has an output squeezing facility explained in the the *Python Shell window* subsection below.
+The Shell window also has an output squeezing facility explained in the *Python Shell window* subsection below.

 Squeeze
    If the cursor is over an output line, squeeze all the output between